 There are strong parallels between our suggested approach and CSC, although there are two key distinctions.
 The first is that our method is purely local, whereas a substantial innovation in CSC is to take a local--global hybrid approach.
 CSC estimates a global mean structure via a polynomial basis in order to ``soak up'' large scale variabilities in the spatial field.
-A local correlation structure is estimated on the residuals from the global fit.
 Second, we are not applying any kind of tapering of influence in learning that local structure.
-We think of tapering as a continuous or smooth operation which would retain most of the features, e.g., stationary, of an un-tapered analog.
-However our approach is more discrete and therefore could not retain stationarity or smoothness.
+Tapering is a smooth operation which would retain most of the features, e.g., stationary, of an un-tapered analog.
+However our approach is discrete and therefore could not retain stationarity or smoothness.
 Our main advantage is that accuracy can be explicitly linked to a computational budget---we know exactly how ``sparse'' our matrices will be before running the code, and we can monitor convergence to the (intractable) full-data counterparts.
 Also, since we focus on particular locations $x$, independent of others, our method is highly parallelizable.
 Local inference for many $x$'s can proceed without communication between nodes, meaning that {\tt OpenMP} pragmas can yield nearly-linear speedups.
-A disadvantage is that a lack of global structure means that our approach may not be ideal for estimating stationary fields when computational resources are abundant.

 The remainder of the paper is outlined as follows.
 In Section \ref{sec:gp} we review GP predictive modeling, inference and prediction.
-In Section \ref{sec:loc} we derive a new sequential design criteria for greedily building local designs by considering future mean-squared prediction error (MSPE).
-We also derive expressions for the efficient updating of all required quantities in order to keep computational costs down, and argue that a simpler heuristic related to one from the {\em active learning} literature may prove to be even more efficient.
-Then in Section \ref{sec:global} we consider the global prediction problem, for many $x$, and discuss global inference for the correlation structure.
+In Section \ref{sec:loc} we derive a criteria for greedily building local designs, expressions for the efficient updating of all required quantities, and argue that a simpler heuristic from the {\em active learning} literature may prove to be even more efficient.
+Section \ref{sec:global} treats global prediction problem, for many $x$, and discusses global inference for the correlation structure.
 Finally, all of the elements are brought together in Section \ref{sec:results} for empirical illustrations and comparisons to CSC.
 We conclude with a discussion in Section \ref{sec:discuss}.
 An implementation of our methods can be found in the {\tt laGP} \citep{laGP} for {\sf R}.